This is the story of two shelters.

 You can learn more about what is happening in our southern shelters and rescues in the book, One Hundred Dogs & Counting: One Woman, Ten Thousand Miles and a Journey Into the Heart of Shelters and Rescues (Pegasus Books, 2020) which tells the story of a challenging foster dog who inspired the author to travel south to find out where all the dogs were coming from.
 It tells the story of how Who Will Let the Dogs Out began.
 Find it anywhere books are sold.
 A portion of the proceeds of every book sold go to help unwanted animals in the south.

 Amber’s Halfway Home is a short documentary film we produced in partnership with Farnival Films.
 It tells the story of a remarkable woman and one day of rescue in western Tennessee.
 Selected for ten film festivals (to date), it is a beautiful, heartbreaking, inspiring story we hope will compel viewers to work for change.
-If your rescue or group would like a free screening of Amber’s Halfway Home, fill out the request form on the website or contact me directly to set it up.
-We can do it virtually or in-person.
+Watch it here.